lizmat/articles/future-proofing.md

 Around this time of year, *Jonathan Worthington* was writing their Advent Post called [Reminiscence, refinement, revolution](https://raku-advent.blog/2020/12/25/day-25-reminiscence-refinement-revolution/).
 Today, yours truly finds themselves writing a similar blog post after what can only be called a peculiar year in the world.

-## Visible highlights
+## The Language

 The Raku Programming Language, as a language, has not seen lot of development this year, as most of the work has been "under the hood".

+### Visible highlights

 The most visible highlights in the Raku Programming Language are basically:

-### `last` / `next` with a value
+#### `last` / `next` with a value

 ````raku
 use v6.e.PREVIEW;